Hybrid Bonding Makes Strides Toward Manufacturability

 As a result, Intel and others are exploring alternatives to pick-and-place, such as fluidic self-alignment that uses tiny beads of water and a guiding patterns on both dies to self-align structures.
 [3] The process is being jointly developed by CEA-Leti and Intel.
 Importantly, die-to-wafer can be misaligned in x, z and theta (rotational) directions.
 Liquid confinement brings down the die-to-wafer misalignment to 200nm under specific conditions.
 While not suited for production yet, the process has the potential to replace time-consuming die placement with an estimated 10X improvement in throughput.

-Although the semiconductor industry has proven hybrid bonding for a variety of applications, there is a continuous move toward reducing the number of wafer steps and cost.
+Although the semiconductor industry has proven hybrid bonding for certain applications, there is a continuous move toward reducing the number of wafer steps and cost.
 While the companies making AI chips can afford more complex processes, for the technology to penetrate less expensive systems it must be simpler.

 Thermal challenges